Sustainable Therapy Welcomes you

 The mission of Sustainable Therapy Haiti is to educate and financially support Haitian physical and occupational therapy students, increasing the number of Haitian rehabilitation professionals in the country.
 Ameroline Belizare, our first student has graduated from Pontificia Universidad Catholica Madre y Maestra (PUCMM), a physical therapy program in the Dominican Republic and is working in the Artibonite Valley in Haiti.
 Currently there are three students attending school, two in the PUCMM physical therapy program and one enrolled in occupational therapy, at the Universidad Catolica Santo Domingo, in the Dominican Republic.
 These are dedicated young people, leaving home and family, attending school in Spanish, rather than their native French or Kreyol.
 Their goals are to better themselves, assist their families and their communities back in Haiti.

 All of the students supported by Sustainable Therapy are from the Artibonitte Valley in north central Haiti.
 This is the most fertile area in Haiti, a primary source of food production for the country, where a majority of the population are farmers.
-Ameroline, Frantzo and Ednidge all completed the Rehabilitation Technician Training Program at the Hopital Albert Schweitzer and then worked in physical therapy departments in Haiti.
+Ameroline, Frantzo and Ednidge all completed the Rehabilitation Technician Training Program at the Hopital Albert Schweitzer and then worked in the Physical Therapy department.
 Currently, our students attend university programs in the Dominican Republic where the programs are well established.

 Occupational Therapy Student at Universidad Catolica Santo Domingo - Expected Graduation 2022.
 Julie is a very mature student and is finding her way in the Occupational Therapy Program.